Hardmath123/hardmath123.github.io/content/socket-science-2.md

 ideas](http://www.nytimes.com/2009/04/07/opinion/07crocker.html?_r=2&em&) in
 the early days of the Internet.
 An RFC is supposed to be a memo; a technical note or idea that is published for anyone to read, review, and (ha!) comment on.
-Everyone [can write](http://www.rfc-editor.org/rfc/rfc4846.txt) an RFC.
+Anyone [can write](http://www.rfc-editor.org/rfc/rfc4846.txt) an RFC.

 This is how standards come about.
 Once I have published a sensible RFC that standardizes some means of sharing files (for instance, the File Transfer